 Studying, whether it be full-time, part-time, from home or in a new country or town can be challenging.
 You have to balance study with other commitments such as work, family, learning to cook and living with others.

-This year you also have Covid-19 to add to the mix.
+Over the past 18 months there has also been Covid-19 to add to the mix.
 One or a number of these factors could leave you feeling overwhelmed or anxious about how to find balance.

 Fear not, as there is always help on hand:

-- Find out more about Beds SU’s Be Supported team.
+- Find out more about Beds SU’s Advice team.
 They offer free, impartial and confidential advice on a number of matters from money, accommodation, student safety and appeals

 - Stay up to date with University’s plan for the start of term and all you need to know in advance here